-“True.”
-The youth, tearing up, shoulders tucked, answered with a pitiful mien, and seemed but a small boy.
-“I come back for the same…we eat every day, no?
+The youth, his eyes tearing, his shoulders tucked, answered with a pitiful mien, seeming but a small boy.
+“I came back for the same…we eat every day, no?
 There are good people here.
-You are so pretty, I think, because you are so good…”
+And you are so pretty, I think, because you are so good.”

-“Come along then, I’ll give to you again today… Ah, God help me!”
+She laughed.
+“Come along, I’ll give to you today as well… Ah, God help me!”

 Along the house the blind man slipped.
-He threw himself past the open door, crowding the boy, seizing the young woman by the wrists and driving her to the end of the foyer, while she screamed and fought.
+He threw himself past the open door, crowding the boy, and seized the young woman by the wrists, driving her to the end of the foyer, while she screamed and fought.

 “Shut up!” he ordered.
 “Or I’ll kill you.”

-He held her as in a vice, and his face convulsed with a rage so menacing that the woman ceased her cries and waited breathless, her eyes dilated in fear.
+He held her as in a vice, his face convulsed with a rage so menacing that she ceased her cries and waited breathless, her eyes dilated in fear.

-The youth pushed into the doorway and, hands in his pockets, contemplated the scene with interest.
-The blind man, after a fearful silence, advanced his face towards the one he held.
+The youth stood hands in pockets against the door, contemplating the scene with interest.
+The blind man, after a fearful silence, advanced his face to the one he held.

 “It’s me.
 Do you know me?”